 4. Ultra-processed foods

-The classification goes on to explain that these ingredients - in particular flavours, colours, sweeteners and emulsifiers – are used to “imitate sensorial qualities of unprocessed or minimally processed foods and their culinary preparations or to disguise undesirable qualities of the final product”.
-It's safe to say, these descriptions don't sound the most natural: but are the foods themselves as bad as they seem?
+These ingredients—particularly flavors, colors, sweeteners, and emulsifiers—are used to “imitate the sensory qualities of unprocessed or minimally processed foods and their culinary preparations or to mask undesirable qualities of the final product.”
+These descriptions don't exactly sound natural, but are these foods really as bad as they seem?

-A study found that higher consumption of typical 'ultra-processed' foods (think ready meals, packaged snacks, fizzy drinks) is strongly associated with multiple indicators of obesity (Rauber et al., 2021).
-This is just one bit of research – among many – which talks about the negative effects these foods could have on our health if over-consumed.
+A study found that higher consumption of typical ultra-processed foods (think frozen meals, packaged snacks, and soda) is strongly associated with multiple indicators of obesity (Rauber et al., 2021).
+This is just one of many studies discussing the potential negative effects of overconsuming these foods.

-There are various reasons why they can be damaging for our health:
+There are several reasons why ultra-processed foods may be harmful to our health:

-Although the subject of UPFs and health is still being hotly debated, at Nutracheck we know that opting for whole, minimally processed foods more often is the way to go for our health and waistlines.
-Picking up on the point above, the more healthy, natural foods we pack into our diets, the less room there is for us for foods that are less nutritious.
-Take these steps to reduce UPFs in your diet:
+Although the link between UPFs and health is still being widely debated, at Nutracheck, we know that choosing whole, minimally processed foods more often is the best approach for our health and waistlines.
+The more healthy, natural foods we incorporate into our diets, the less room there is for less nutritious options.
+Try these steps to reduce UPFs in your diet:

-By taking control over what goes into your meals, you can choose nutrient-rich ingredients.
-A large UK-based study found that more frequent home-cooked meals are linked with people having a greater chance of a healthy BMI and body fat percentage, as well as a higher intake of fruit and veg (Mills et al., 2017).
-It's a no-brainer!
+By preparing your own meals, you control the ingredients and can prioritize nutrient-dense foods.
+A large study in the UK found that people who cook at home more frequently are more likely to have a healthy BMI and body fat percentage, as well as a higher intake of fruits and vegetables (Mills et al., 2017).
+It’s a no-brainer!

-Swapping refined carbohydrates to wholegrain alternatives can keep you fuller for longer, curbing your cravings for processed snacks.
-Research also shows that wholegrains can help protect against diseases such as diabetes and heart disease.
+Swapping refined carbohydrates for whole-grain alternatives can keep you full longer, helping to reduce cravings for processed snacks.
+Research also shows that whole grains can help protect against diseases like diabetes and heart disease.

 Drink more water